AlexandreGrego1/FinalVersion20-10-20/README.md

 ## UX DESIGN / PRESENTATION

-### Wireframing

-The pages are developed and designed on their content at the structural level having commonly used layouts content and functionality which takes into account user needs and user journeys.

-I have thought early in the project, in the development process to establish the basic structure of a page before visual design and content is added.

 ## HOME

 The home page consists of a profile picture, greetings, and a dedicated section to describe "Who I am".